pillowlab/PYMentropy/README.md

 Spike train
 -----------
 For a specialized case when the data are contained in a cell array of spike timings from simultaneously recorded neurons, the multiplicities can be extracted using `multisptimes2words.m`.
+See also `fastWords2Counts`, `discreteTimeSeries2Words`, and `words2multiplicities.m`.
-[Nemenman](http://nsb-entropy.sourceforge.net/) also has a fast C++ implementation for extracting multiplicities from time series.
+Alternatively, [Nemenman](http://nsb-entropy.sourceforge.net/) also has a fast C++ implementation for extracting multiplicities from time series.

 Entropy estimation
 ==================